cheshirecatt/krita-plugin-reference/README.md

 This is a quick and dirty plugin to replace the removed Reference Images Docker in Krita 4.0.0

-## A temporary solution

-As said at https://krita.org/en/item/krita-4-0-0-released/, the removal is only temporary:

-"The Reference Images Docker has been removed.
-It was too easy to crash it if invalid image files where present.
-In Krita 4.1 it will be replaced by a new reference images tool."

 ## How to install

 Open Krita, in Settings -> Manage Resources click on the Open Resource Folder button.